 We all know that wearing a bicycle helmet is critically important for safety when cycling, but how many people actually wear them?
-We looked at the statistics quite a few years ago and now it’s time for an update.

 Are you one of the statistics and could that mean that someday you will be one of the fatal or critically injured statistics?